2 Days in Kampot and Kep Cambodia

 Today you’re driving from Kampot to Kep.
 Kep is about 30-45 minutes from Kampot via motorbike.
 The road to Kep is the complete opposite of the drive to Bokor National Park.
 It is very dusty and filled with pot holes.
 The ride itself is a wild, adventure.

 Wandering through Kep’s crab market is a great way to spend the morning.
 You can have lunch at one of the wooden shack restaurants that line the beach or if you’re on a tighter budget you can pick your seafood, they will make it to your liking and you can enjoy it right there in the crab market.

 Check out Kep beach and journey down the coast and take in the beauty.
 We found this cool pier as we were zipping around.
 If you’re feeling up for it, jump on the ferry and journey to Rabbit Island.

-Kampot Pepper Plantation – Kampot, Cambodia is famous for its peppercorns that come in red, black and white but grow green.
+Kampot Pepper Farm – Kampot, Cambodia is famous for its peppercorns that come in red, black and white but grow green.
 Kampot pepper is really zesty and has been elected by chefs and foodies as one of the best peppers in the world.

 Salt Fields of Kep and Kampot – You can watch the locals harvesting the salt fields where water is let in from the ocean to the fields.
 The fields are then blocked from the ocean, and the water is allowed to evaporate, leaving salt crystals.
 This process is repeated many times and is only harvesting from December to April.